DPhi-Space/FSCompose/docs/sections/gds.md

 This folder is used to share files between Payload Containers.
 It is mounted at `sharepoint/` inside the Payload container.

 ## Uplink Files from GDS to Data Folder
+Before we can start our Payload Container, we need to uplink the following to the FS:

+- The Dockerfile to build the Payload Container
+- The necessary files to be used by the Payload Container, such as scripts, configuration files, etc.

-Before we can start our Payload Container, we need to uplink it's Dockerfile and necessary files to the core Flight Software, through the GDS.
-Once this is done, we can build the Container on the fly and then start it.
+This is done through the GDS.
+Once this is done, we can build the Container on the fly and start it.

-To uplink files from the GDS to the data folder of your payload, first we need to transfer the file to the core software, and then access it through the payload docker container:
+To uplink files from the GDS to the data folder of your payload, first we need to transfer the file to the FS, and then access it through the Payload Docker Container:

 ### Uplink to the Core Software
 First we upload the file to the FS.
 Go to the **Uplink** Tab and and type the following destination path: